 Rebecca Nurse, age 71- considered a pillar of the community prior to arrest, attempts to defend her included a petition signed by 39 respected community members.

 Sarah Good, age 46- homeless beggar, known as a scold with a habit of muttering angrily under her breath.

-Elizabeth Howe, late 50s- accused of afflicting a neighbor's child and livestock, sister-in-law to Rebecca Nurse.
+Elizabeth Howe, late 50s- accused of afflicting a neighbor's child and livestock, her husband's brother also accused her.

 Susannah Martin, age 70- an impoverished widow, was accused and exonerated of witchcraft previously.

 Sarah Wildes, age 65- previously tried on accusations of adultery and wearing a silk scarf, had a long-running feud with her first husband's family.

 George Burroughs, early 40s- Was previously the Minister of Salem Village, arrested in Maine and brought back to Salem for trial.
 Son-in-law of fellow accused Wilmot Redd (who would later be executed on September 22.)

 George Jacobs, Sr., early 70s- arrested along with his granddaughter, who was spared after accusing him.

 Martha Carrier, age 38- previously accused of witchcraft and exonerated, was accused of taking the title "Queen of Hell."